 Arthur had their idea ready, “We thought you might take courses as a foundation for studying Muggle law.
 There may be ideas useful to us – Azkaban can't be our only alternative.
 We'll need to know how to work in the Muggle world, buying, selling.
 We need to acquire and use their money within their laws.
 We'll need someone to advise us, to lead the way.”

 Hermione looked to Ron, who was completely comfident in her skills, “You can do it.
 The Muggles don't have a chance.
 You'll be the best in class.
 If you want, do it.
 We can live at your parent's place, you can take the tram to class if you need to blend in and, for that matter, I can go with you until we get to where I can apparate to Oscar's.
 We can get a computer, have your classmates over for dinner, work with our yipi friends.
 It'll be fun.”

-Harry added, “You know, we really should make the time to learn portals.
+Harry was already thinking ahead.
+“You know, we really should make the time to learn portals.
 If we had connections between our places, and to the Muggle world, it would be really handy.”

 “Well, if Grimmauld Place weren't so stuffy and dark,” mused Ginny, almost to herself.

 “What about Grimmauld Place?”
 Professor McGonagall wasn't entirely sure what Ginny meant.

 “We don't know yet.”
 Ginny's voice revealed her ambivelence, “It's an ancient wizarding house; the Blacks were Pure-blood proud.
 The magic of the place is not so much dark as mental.
 Even as a portrait Mrs. Black is a few Knuts short of a Sickle.
 I've been talking to her for almost a year now, there's not much she can say to me seeing I'm Pure-blood.
 She knows Harry defeated Riddle who killed Regulus, her favorite, and that Bellatrix killed Sirius.
 She says Weasley's are 'often brilliant but always eccentric' but she's stopped screaming, even at Hermione.
 So, it's getting better.”

 The Weasleys were laughing at “always eccentric.”